tonethar/IGME-230-GDD-2017-Fall/exams/study-guide-1.md

 # Study Guide #1

-Your should already know most of this from IGME-110

 ## 1. Basic HTML Selectors
+You should already know most of this from IGME-110.

 Imagine you have the following HTML: